+All individual circumstances are taken into account and alternative grounds for stay in the country are considered.

 Q40.
-Can a (former) beneficiary of international protection be granted another status?
-YES

-If yes, this can be:
+Can a (former) b eneficiary of international protection be granted another status?
+YES If yes, this can be: All migration statuses.
 Please indicate options that apply.
-For each option marked, please elaborate on how and when a (former) beneficiary of international protection can apply for or obtain that status.

-☐ A subsidiary protection status
+For each option marked, please elaborate on how and when a (former) beneficiary of international protection can apply for or obtain that status. ⊠ A subsidiary protection status Plea ase elaborate: □ A national protection status Plea ase elaborate: ⊠ A legal migration status for stu ase elaborate (e.g. based on family, social or economic links): E.g. residence permit adying; for settling with a spouse; for settling with a close relative; for settling nently in Estonia; for employment; for business, for humanitarian reasons etc. □ 0 Other Plea ase specify: If no , please elaborate Right to stay of fami ily members and dependents al) decision to cease international protection status, what are the consequences on ependents included in the initial application for international protection: □К eep their international protection status ose their international protection status and lose their right to stay ose international protection status and keep their right to stay on other grounds Plea ase briefly elaborate on 'other grounds': case by case decision if they keep or lose their international protection status and r right to stay Plea ase elaborate on elements taken into account: the fa of the family reside alway regist decision depends of the specific ground of protection granted.
+E.g. if the ground for amily members was a notion of family unity as a particular social group and the head a family is not persecuted any longer, then the cessation would include the whole by It also depends if the family member of the BIP has received a family member 's ence permit or a protection status on their own.
+The best interests of the child are by taken into account.
+Please note, that according to EE system all applicants are dered individually, there is no status of being included in someone else 's application.
+Other consequences

+Q42.
+In case of a (final) decision to cease international protection status, what are the consequences on family members and dependents not included in the initial application for international protection, and who got a residence permit through family reunification with the former beneficiary of international protection.

+☐ Keep their right to stay

 Please elaborate:

-☐ A national protection status
+☐ Lose their right to stay

+, Please elaborate:

+☐ Case by case decision if they keep or lose their right to stay

+Please elaborate: See answer to Q 41.
+It is also possible that the family members apply r international protection or get residence permit on other legal grounds.

+☐ Other consequences

 Please elaborate:

-X A legal migration status

-Please elaborate (e.g. based on family, social or economic links): If a person meets legal conditions for granting status, temporary stay on the grounds of work, arranging a marriage with Croatian citizen or in case of having a child with Croatian citizen

-☐ Other

-Please specify:

-If no, please elaborate:

-Right to stay of family members and dependents

-Please elaborate:

-Right to stay of family members and dependents Q41 .
-In case of a (final) decision to cease international protection status, what are the consectability members and dependents included in the initial application for international protection: • ☐ Keep their international protection status X Lose their international protection status and lose their right to st ay $\hfill\square$ Lose international protection status and keep their right to stay on other grounds Please briefly elaborate on 'other grounds': $\hfill\Box$ Case by case decision if they keep or lose their international protection s their right to stay tatus and Please elaborate on elements taken into account: ☐ Other consequences

-Q42.
-In case of a (final) decision to cease international protection status, what are the consequences on family members and dependents not included in the initial application for international protection, and who got a residence permit through family reunification with the former beneficiary of international protection. ☐ Keep their right to stay Please elaborate: X Lose their right to stay Please elaborate: \square Case by case decision if they keep or lose their right to stay Please elaborate: ☐ Other consequences